 Who We Are

-The UCPLC is one of the eight units within MCE&CE.
+The UCPLC is one of the units within MCE&CE.
 The UCPLC offers educational opportunities and support to teachers, principals, administrators, students, parents, and the community in the northeastern area of our state.

 What We Do